 Melanoma, although far less common, is much more likely to spread to other parts of the body.
 While only 1 percent of skin cancers are melanomas, this type of skin cancer is responsible for the majority of skin cancer deaths.1

-The vast majority of skin cancers in the U.S. are basal cell carcinoma (BCC) and squamous cell carcinoma (SCC), with BCC being the most common.
+Most skin cancers in the U.S. are basal cell carcinoma (BCC) or squamous cell carcinoma (SCC), with BCC being the most common.
 Because SCC occurs less often, providers in the community are less likely to diagnose and treat patients with advanced cutaneous squamous cell carcinoma (cSCC) on a regular basis.